cdapio/cdap/cdap-docs/admin-manual/source/4-system-requirements.rst

 - A Hadoop, HBase, Hive (and optionally Spark) environment to run against.
 - To use the **ad-hoc querying capabilities of CDAP,** ensure the cluster has a compatible version of Hive installed.
 See the section on :ref:`Hadoop Compatibility <admin-manual-hadoop-compatibility-matrix>`.
-- If Hive is not going to be installed, you will need to disable the CDAP Explore Service as by default it is enabled.
+- If Hive is **not** going to be installed, you will need to disable the CDAP Explore Service, as by default it is enabled.
+The installation instructions describe how to configure this.
 - CDAP nodes require Hadoop and HBase client installation and configuration.
-  *Note:* No Hadoop services need be running.
+  *Note:* No Hadoop services need actually be running.
 - We recommend installing an :ref:`NTP (Network Time Protocol) <admin-manual-install-ntp>` daemon on all nodes of the cluster, including those with CDAP components.